What to Expect from a Web Application Penetration Test

 Security Lifecycle

-With these in mind, the idea of security can no longer be viewed as static, rather, a continuous process that needs to be maintained over time
+With these in mind, the idea of security can no longer be viewed as static.
+Instead, organizations need a continuous process that must be maintained over time:

-These phases are executed continuously to identify, evaluate and mitigate newly discovered vulnerabilities that may affect an organization’s web applications.
-This allows organizations to maintain continuous control of the security status of the web application and to implement security updates when required, therefore heightening the security status of their websites and maximizing the value of performing security tests.
+These phases are executed continuously to identify, evaluate and mitigate vulnerabilities that may affect an organization’s web applications.
+This allows organizations to maintain continuous control of the security status of the web application and to implement security updates when required.
+Done well, this heightens the security status of their websites and maximizes the value of performing security tests.

 Improving Web Applications Security Status

-As the number of published vulnerabilities and web-related attacks continues to grow, regular security testing is essential for organizations to maintain their security status and protect their critical business assets from cybercriminals.
+As vulnerabilities and web-related attacks continues to grow, regular web application penetration testing is essential for organizations to maintain their security status and protect their critical business assets from cybercriminals.